Table of Contents

 The OMPL web app is a web front end for motion planning and benchmarking using OMPL.
 Basic usage is very similar to the standalone GUI.
-Since you only need a web browser, this may be the easiest way to try out OMPL without having to install or compile anything.
+Once deployed, this may be the easiest way to try out OMPL without to compile anything.
 Detailed instructions on how to use the site are available on the site itself (click on “About” in the top right).

 It is possible to run the OMPL web app locally, i.e., run the web server on your own machine.
 The instructions below have been tested on Ubuntu Linux.